GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 Because using Mono directly is complex (mostly due to its lack of documentation), Banshee provides a set of easy to use wrappers for almost all of Mono related functionality.

 BansheeMono is a plugin that wraps the functionality of the Mono runtime.
-Here is where the Mono runtime is started and assemblies are loaded (and unloaded), while also giving you detailed information about all loaded classes and a way to communicate with managed code.

-The main entry point is the @ref BansheeEngine::MonoManager "MonoManager" class which allows you to start the runtime and load assemblies.
+The main entry point of the scripting system is the @ref BansheeEngine::MonoManager "MonoManager" class which allows you to start the runtime and load managed (script) assemblies.
 The most important method here is @ref BansheeEngine::MonoManager::loadAssembly "MonoManager::loadAssembly".
-It takes as assembly path to load and returns a @ref BansheeEngine::MonoAssembly "MonoAssembly" object.
+It loads all the script code from the managed assembly at the provided path, and provides meta-data for the entire assembly through the returned @ref BansheeEngine::MonoAssembly "MonoAssembly" object.

 ## MonoAssembly 	{#scripting_a_a}
-@ref BansheeEngine::MonoAssembly "MonoAssembly" gives you access to all classes in the assembly.
+@ref BansheeEngine::MonoAssembly "MonoAssembly" gives you access to all the script classes in an assembly.
 You can retrieve all clases using @ref BansheeEngine::MonoAssembly::getAllClasses "MonoAssembly::getAllClasses", or retrieve a specific one by calling @ref BansheeEngine::MonoAssembly::getClass(const String&, const String&) const "MonoAssembly::getClass(namespace, typename)".
 Both of these methods return a @ref BansheeEngine::MonoClass "MonoClass" object.

 ## MonoClass 	{#scripting_a_b}
 @ref BansheeEngine::MonoClass "MonoClass" gives you access to all methods, fields, properties and attributes of a specific class.
 It also allows you to register "internal" methods.
 These methods allow the managed code to call C++ code, and we'll go into them later.